Change the world

 List of editors (Editors are not contracted to the university.
 Using their services is not part of what ALWP offers, but you can engage directly with an editor.)

-PRACTIONER CONTACT DETAILS
+PRACTITIONER CONTACT DETAILS

 Linda.Mostert@mandela.ac.za

-For Humanities, Health Science and
+For BES, EBET, Education, Health Science and Science (staff and students)

 Andile.Mhlahlo@mandela.ac.za

-For George Campus staff and students
+For George Campus (staff and students)

 Angelo.Meyers@mandela.ac.za